 I’ve expanded my horizons to include manga of all varieties and walks of life, with my first manga being the Orange series by Ichigo Takano.
 In fact, I revealed my new found love for manga to a new friend I made at the same time who is more familiar with fandom and as I described to her the time travel high school love plot she said, “You picked that for your first manga!?”

-Now I’m reading anything that sparks a mild interest, from Shuzo Oshimi’s The Flowers of Evil to Hidenori Kusaka’s Pokemon Adventures, Leiji’s Captain Harlock, Life of a Highschool Fudanshi, all the way to Hiro Mashima’s Fairy Tale, it’s all
+Now I’m reading anything that sparks a mild interest, from Shuzo Oshimi’s The Flowers of Evil to Hidenori Kusaka’s Pokemon Adventures, Leiji’s Captain Harlock, Life of a Highschool Fudanshi, all the way to Hiro Mashima’s Fairy Tale, it’s all there baby.

 My favorite video game of all time has to be Final Fantasy III / VI for the Super Nintendo as released in North America.
-That’s the first game that really showed me what an excellent Japanese Role-Playing Game (JRPG) could be.
+That’s the first game that showed me what an excellent Japanese Role-Playing Game (JRPG) could be.

 “I’m A Lifestyle Blogger and Social Influencer…”